-Probably the largest inch-for-inch hairy zone for anyone is their legs, it’s no wonder why we opt for leg waxing to get rid hair for weeks at a time instead of shaving.
-So, should you go to the salon or spa, or do the lovely task yourself at home?
-We broke it down for you.
+For most people, the largest inch-for-inch hairy zone is their legs, so it’s no wonder why we opt for leg waxing, which can keep your legs smooth for longer, as opposed to shaving.
+With that being said, it's important to consider how you'll conduct the waxing: should you go to the salon or spa, or do the lovely task yourself in the comfort of your own home?
+We broke down the experience for you so you can make the most informed decision possible.
+Happy waxing!

 - At Home: Do it yourself waxing kits cost between $25-$100.